fraxxio/personalWebsite/src/content/projects/cineradar.md

 </h1>

 <p style="text-align: center; max-width: 60%; margin-inline: auto; padding-top: 2rem; font-size: 1.1rem;">
-CineRadar: Your Personalized Movie and TV Show AI Companion.
-It provides tailored movie and TV show recommendations powered by AI.
+<b>CineRadar: Your Personalized Movie and TV Show AI Companion.</b> It provides tailored movie and TV show recommendations powered by AI.
 Simply input your preferences, including genre, style, and actors, and let our AI generate a curated list of suggestions just for you.
 For more control use manual search feature to explore the extensive TMDB movie database.
 You can also log in using Google or GitHub authentication, and create a custom list to track your viewing journey.
 Mark movies as planning to watch, completed, or watching, and even rate them on a scale of 1 to 10.
 </p>

 <h1 style="text-align: center; text-decoration: none; font-size: 1.5rem; padding-top: 2rem;">